-Option 3 participants are not eligible to file an Appeal because these participants do not receive the detailed address level feedback materials required as the basis for an appeal.
+Option 3 participants are not eligible to file an Appeal because these participants do not receive the detailed address level feedback materials required as the basis for an Appeal.

-E. Supporting Documentation That Must be Filed With an Appeal
+E. Supporting Documentation That Must Be Filed With an Appeal

-The appeals decisions will be based solely on a review of written documentation provided by the eligible participating government and the Census Bureau.
+The Appeals decisions will be based solely on a review of written documentation provided by the eligible participating government and the Census Bureau.
 Eligible participating governments must submit the following supporting documentation with their Appeals:

-- 1. A written explanation that gives the eligible participating government's specific recommendations for how each address and location being appealed should appear on the 2010 Decennial Census Address List. - 2.
-A written statement that outlines the eligible participating government's position for why the Appeals Staff should adopt its recommendations.
-The statement must specifically respond to the explanation that accompanied the

-Census Bureau's LUCA Feedback materials.

-- 3. For each address (or group of addresses), supporting documentary evidence, including a reference to the exact location on the supporting documentation where the Appeals Staff can find specific evidence, supporting the eligible government's position with respect to the existence or correctness of that address.
+- 1. A written statement that outlines the eligible participating government's position for why the Appeals Staff should adopt its recommendations.
+The statement must specifically respond to the explanation that accompanied the Census Bureau's LUCA Feedback materials. - 2.
+For each address (or group of addresses), supporting documentary evidence, including a reference to the exact location on the supporting documentation where the Appeals Staff can find specific evidence, supporting the eligible government's position with respect to the existence or correctness of that address.
 Useful types of supporting evidence include: - a.
-Documentation of on-site inspection and/or interview of residents and/or neighbors. - b.
-Issuance of recent occupancy permit for unit.
+Documentation of an on-site inspection and/or interview of residents and/or neighbors. - b.
+Issuance of a recent occupancy permit for the unit.
 (Building permits are not acceptable, as they do not ensure that the units have been built and/or are occupied.) - c.
 Provision of utilities (electricity, gas, sewer, water, telephone, etc.) to the residence.
-The utility record should show that this is not a service to a commercial unit, or an additional service to an existing residence (such as a second telephone line).

-d.
-Provision of other governmental services (housing assistance, welfare, etc.) to residents of the unit.
+The utility record should show that this is not a service to a commercial unit, or an additional service to an existing residence (such as a second telephone line). - d.
+Provision of other governmental services (driver's licenses, vehicle registrations, voter registrations, housing assistance, welfare, etc.) to residents of the unit. - e.

-- e.
 Photography, including aerial photography. - f.
+Aerial maps printed from an online mapping service.

-Land use maps. - g.
-Local 911 emergency lists, if they distinguish residential from commercial units. - h.
-Tax assessment records, if they distinguish residential from commercial units. - 4.
-Evidence that demonstrates the quality of address or map reference sources provided as supporting evidence such as: - a.
+g.
+Land use maps.

+h.
+Local 911 emergency lists, if they distinguish residential from commercial units.

+- i.
+Tax assessment records, if they distinguish residential from commercial units. - 3.
+Information that demonstrates the quality of address or map reference sources provided as supporting evidence such as: - a.
 Date of the address source. - b.
 How often the address source is updated. - c.
-Methods used to update the source. d.
+Methods used to update the source. - d.
 Quality assurance procedure(s) used in maintaining the address source.